Verified Quadratic Virtual Substitution for Real Arithmetic: Experiments

-In \rref{fig:falseevaluation}, we compare the \caderwv results to the results on negated \caderwv examples to highlight \emph{contradictions} between answers (e.g., both $A$ and $\lnot A$ are claimed to be true).
-Mathematica and Z3 answer consistently on both formula sets, and solve (almost) all examples.
-REDLOG, the main VS implementation, in general does not perform well on the negated formulas and reports 96 contradictory answers, while SMT-RAT performs slightly better on the negated formulas, but still contradicts itself on 38 examples for both original and negated formula.
-Our \legvslong algorithm has similar performance for proving and disproving in terms of absolute number of solved examples.
-As for \smtratvs, combining proving and disproving solves more examples than just one question individually.
+\paragraph{Contradictions.} In \rref{fig:falseevaluation}, we compare the \caderwv results to the results on negated \caderwv examples to highlight \emph{contradictions} between answers (e.g., both $A$ and $\lnot A$ are claimed to be true).
+Wolfram Engine and Z3 answer consistently on both formula sets, and solve (almost) all examples.
+Redlog, the main VS implementation, in \redlogold and previous versions in general does not perform well on the negated formulas and reports 96 contradictory answers; the contradictory examples were shared with the developers and triggered several bug fixes that are now available in \redlognew (no contradictions found on the benchmark set).
+SMT-RAT performs better than \redlogold on the negated formulas, but in satisfiability mode contradicts itself on 41 examples by silently ignoring quantifiers in the input; in quantifier elimination mode, SMT-RAT supports quantifiers and does not report contradictions, but SMT-RAT then incurs a significant performance loss (\smtratsat reports 359 answers while \smtratcad only solves 187).
+No contradictions were found across tools, i.e., whenever a tool's answers were consistent internally, the answers agreed with those of other tools.
+Our \legvslong algorithm has similar performance for proving and disproving in terms of absolute number of solved examples, but combining proving and disproving would still solve more examples than just one question individually (as for \smtratcad and \mathematicavs).

+In summary, the performance of our verified virtual substitution QE on the benchmark set is encouraging.
+The number of solved examples is close to other VS implementations (304 examples by our \legvslong vs. 322 by \mathematicavs) and the cumulative solving time reveals that the majority of examples are solved fast.